 |Home Products Supported Chips Information Zone Contact Site Map Web Shop|

 The CAN bus (Controller Area Networking) was defined in the late 1980 by Bosch, initially for use in automotive applications.
 It has been found to be very useful in a wide variety distributed industrial systems as it has the following characteristics:

 CAN is unusual in that the entities on the network, called nodes, are not given specific addresses.
 Instead, it is the messages themselves that have an identifier which also determines the messages' priority.
 Nodes then depending on their function transmit specific messages and look for specific message.
 For this reason there is no theoretical limit to the number of nodes although in practice it is ~64.
-Note that no two nodes can TX THE SAME MESSAGE as this violates the priority rules.
+Note that no two nodes can transmit the same message ID as this violates the priority rules.

 Nuts and Bolts

 From the systems and design viewpoint the detailed management of sending and receiving CAN messages will normally be done by dedicated hardware, on or off chip, (e.g. SJA1000) but an overview of these functions will be useful in order to design, setup and control a CAN system.